Expiry of holidays

 Short-term absence

-Pursuant to Article 28 of the Collective Labour Agreement (CAO) for Temporary Agency Workers, employees are entitled to short-term absence.
-Short-term absence is defined as absence for a reasonable period of time during which the temporary agency worker is unable to work.
+Short-term absence is defined as absence for a reasonable period of time during which the agency worker is unable to work.
 This may be due to:

-• unforeseen circumstances that require immediate interruption of work,
+- unforeseen circumstances that require immediate interruption of the work;

-• having to comply with an obligation imposed by law or an authority, without any financial compensation, which obligation cannot be complied with in the temporary agency worker’s own time (example: the employee only being able to vote during work time)
+- having to comply with an obligation imposed by law or a government authority, without any financial compensation, which obligation cannot be complied with in the agency worker’s own time (i.e. the employee is only able to vote during work time)

 Birth leave